OpenCyphal/libudpard/README.md

 # Compact Cyphal/UDP v1 in C

-Libudpard is a compact implementation of the Cyphal/UDP protocol stack in C99/C11 for high-integrity real-time embedded systems.
+LibUDPard is a compact implementation of the Cyphal/UDP protocol stack in C99/C11 for high-integrity real-time embedded systems.

 [Cyphal](https://opencyphal.org) is an open lightweight data bus standard designed for reliable intravehicular communication in aerospace and robotic applications via CAN bus, UDP, and other robust transports.

+We pronounce LibUDPard as *lib-you-dee-pee-ard*.

 ## WORK IN PROGRESS, NOT READY FOR FORMAL USE